Chapter 15 : Quiet, Man

 Lily cleared her throat and nodded pointedly in Freddie’s direction.
 Although my brother wasn’t looking, Sirius dropped my hand immediately.
 Lily stared at us both with a look filled with curiosity, compassion and comprehension.

-.
+You understand, I silently begged, I know you do.
 Although she had every reason to be hurt that we lied, I could no longer see it in her face.
 I marvelled at the kindness and understanding of my best friend.

 “This is going to take some getting used to.”
 She said, blithely.